Denjaa/personal_revision/README.md

-# This page is being used as part of revision for some of the exercises and keeping notes here
+# I have created this page for the purpose to store some of the interesting codes here as well as to remind myself basic exercises

-## Reversing string:
-def reversing(string):
-  return string[::-1]

- Hello